shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

 ![](../../../.gitbook/assets/petgram-img6.png)

 This is the file where we’ll write all the Pet's token source code with the Solidity programming language.
 We are going to design our smart contract to store photos off-chain using IPFS for storing the data.
 NFT metadata often uses decentralized storage like IPFS or Filecoin.
-Using NFT metadata allows us to upload data and to receive an IPFS hash of the content (a CID) that can be referenced on-chain as a pointer to the content.
+Using NFT metadata allows us to upload data and to receive an IPFS hash of the content (a CID, or Content Identifier) that can be referenced on-chain as a pointer to the content.

 Let’s create the basic structure for the smart contract like this: